 B vitamins often occur together in the same foods.
 Many people can get enough B vitamins by eating a variety of nutrient-dense foods.

-However, those who struggle to meet their daily needs can use supplements.
+However, those who can’t meet their daily needs through food can use supplements.

 People may develop B vitamin deficiencies if they do not get enough of the vitamins from their diet or supplements.
 They may also have a deficiency if their body cannot absorb nutrients properly, or if their body eliminates too much of them due to certain health conditions or medications.